dsc-courses/dsc80-2022-sp/project3.md

 ### Due Date

-- The due date is on *Friday*, since Thursday Nov.
-11 is a holiday.
+- The due date is Thursday May 12th.
 * This project contains no new material and is a good opportunity to sharpen your understanding of the core concepts of the first half of the course.
 * While there is no checkpoint, try to self-impose the checkpoint.
 This will enable you to polish your work into a coherent notebook upon submission.
-Since this project is only graded on the output displayed in the notebook (there is no `.py` file submitted), you will need to make sure you submit a "readable report" that graders can follow!
+Since this project is only graded on the output displayed in the notebook (no `.py` file will be submitted), you will need to make sure you submit a "readable report" that graders can follow!

-TODO update this

 ---